openebs/website/docs/main/user-guides/local-engine-user-guide/local-pv-lvm/advanced-operations/lvm-resize.md

 csi-lvmpv   Bound    pvc-966b0749-5dea-442f-a584-013cf5d25201   5Gi        RWO            openebs-lvmpv   28m
 ```

-Also, we can exec into the application pod and verify the same:-
+Also, we can exec into the application pod and verify the same:

 ```
 # df -h /datadir/